Macklemore Backs International Campaign: Climate Education for 7 Million Students Worldwide

 The GRAMMY-Winning Artist Addresses Students Worldwide Highlighting Education as a Critical Tool to "Tackle Climate Change"

-HASSELT, Belgium, Nov.
-6, 2025 /PRNewswire/ -- During Climate Action Day 2025, GRAMMY-winning artist Macklemore addressed teachers and students worldwide and used his platform to validate the efforts of millions of students and educators who are shifting the climate crisis narrative from anxiety to action through education.
+CLEARWATER, Fla., Nov.
+7, 2025 /PRNewswire/ -- During Climate Action Day 2025, GRAMMY-winning artist Macklemore addressed teachers and students worldwide and used his platform to validate the efforts of millions of students and educators who are shifting the climate crisis narrative from anxiety to action through education.
 Students have been working on solutions such as solar lights, vertical gardens, and self-made bioplastics, with each action being visualized through a tracking algorithm of the amounts of CO2 avoided through student actions.

 Macklemore's message is personal: